Don't XXX With Teachers!

 Don't XXX With Teachers! (先生で○○しちゃいけません!, Sensei de Marumaru Shicha Ikemasen!) is a Japanese web manga series written and illustrated by Sabu Musha.
-It has been serialized on Shogakukan's online platforms MangaONE and Ura Sunday since April 2019.
+It was serialized on Shogakukan's online platforms MangaONE and Ura Sunday from April 2019 to January 2023, with its chapters collected in seven tankōbon volumes.

+Plot

+Yui, a sex education teacher, is popular with students because of her attractiveness and rumors about her sex life.
+When students ask her for advice, she tries to help them without anyone figuring out that she has never been in a relationship.

 Publication

 Written and illustrated by Sabu Musha, Don't XXX With Teachers! began serialization on Shogakukan's online platform MangaONE on April 30, 2019; it also debuted on Ura Sunday on May 7 of the same year.
-Shogakukan has collected its chapters into individual tankōbon volumes.
-The first volume was published on March 19, 2020.
-As of August 10, 2022, six volumes have been released.
+The series finished on January 24, 2023.
+Shogakukan collected its chapters in seven tankōbon volumes, released from March 19, 2020, to March 10, 2023.

 The series is published digitally in English by Comikey.